 *Also a project Task Force member

-The core activity of the project is paid training for a selected group of six migrant/refugee artists.
-Each of these six lead artists will then facilitate an introductory “Arts Careers and Entrepreneurship in Chicago” workshop for other individuals from migrant/refugee communities via host partner organizations in November-December 2019.
-This work will be supplemented by activities to establish and strengthen relationships between the arts sector and migrant/refugee communities in Chicago.
-The program focuses on the performing arts (primarily dance, music, and theatre) and new media.
+The core activity of the project was paid training for a selected group of six migrant/refugee artists.
+Each of these six lead artists then facilitated an introductory “Arts Careers and Entrepreneurship in Chicago” workshop for other individuals from migrant/refugee communities via host partner organizations in December 2019 at Asian Human Services, Instituto Cervantes, Instituto del Progreso Latino, Refugee One, and Victory Gardens Theater.
+This work was supplemented by activities to establish and strengthen relationships between the arts sector and migrant/refugee communities in Chicago.
+The program focused on the performing arts (primarily dance, music, and theatre) and new media.

 Contact [email protected] for more information .